halfdannielsen123/hotstone/TestList.md

   then fielding C at the start (index 0) would leave the field like (C,A,B); if fielding C at index 1 would leave the field like (A,C,B); and if fielding C at the end (index 2) would result in a field (A,B,C)."
-* "If an attacking minion, A, attacks a defending minion, D, then D’s health is reduced by the amount of A’s attack value.
-Similar, A’s health is reduced by the value of D’s attack.
-If any of the minions’ health becomes 0 or less, the minion is defeated and the minion is removed from the field.
-Note that the attack and counter attack happens at the same time—the attacker does not leave the battle without a health loss even if the defender is defeated by the attack."

 * End of game
   * Somebody dies